Yorafa/coursenote/course_content/MAT301/Classification.md

 Define **integer-valued elementary transformations** $A$ any types of follows:

 -   $v_i,v_j$ are rows/columns, and $a\in \Z \implies v_i\mapsto v_i + av_j$
--   any transpoistion of two rows/columns
+-   any transposition of two rows/columns
 -   multiplying a row/column by $-1$

 Recall: a diagonal $n\times m$ matrix is $\forall i\ne j, d_{ij} = 0$ or we can have form $diag(d_i,\ldots,d_{min(n,m)})$